superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 ## Dashboard Tools with Pagination

-SuperMetabase implements a two-step approach for handling dashboards with large numbers of cards:
+Talk to Metabase implements a two-step approach for handling dashboards with large numbers of cards:

 ### 1. `get_dashboard` Tool